-- Promoting an Offer – Instead of doing a storewide sale for anyone who visits your site, you can offer promotions to people specifically in your remarketing lists.
-You can entice them with a discount or special offer to come back and make a purchase.
+- Promoting an Offer – Instead of doing a storewide sale for anyone who visits your ecommerce site, you can offer promotions to people specifically in your remarketing lists.
+You can entice them with a discount, special offer, or free shipping in order to come back and make a purchase.

 - Product Remarketing – Like regular shopping ads, these will show products that customers viewed, but left behind.
-Some tools that integrate with ecommerce platforms allow you to feature product images through display ads to interested customers, but still may need a little push to buy.
+Some tools that integrate with ecommerce platforms such as Shopify or BigCommerce, allow you to feature product images through display ads to interested customers, but still may need a little push to buy.

-For ecommerce businesses that apply, Amazon can be a powerful channel for your store.
+For ecommerce businesses that apply, Amazon can be a powerful sales channel for your online store.
 There is no doubt that Amazon is the largest ecommerce platform on the planet.
-An abundance of companies sell their products on the dominant platform because of Amazon’s infinitely growing customer base.
-If you are using a major ecommerce platform such as Shopify, it can seamlessly integrate with Amazon when it comes to billing and fulfillment through your main ecommerce store.
+An abundance of companies sell their products on the dominant platform because of Amazon’s infinitely growing customer base and massive online presence.
+If you are using a major ecommerce platform such as Shopify or BigCommerce, it can seamlessly integrate with Amazon when it comes to billing, payment methods, and fulfillment through your main ecommerce store.

-Using Amazon as another channel to sell your products on, gives you space on their infinite (virtual) shelves.
-The customer may be on Amazon, unaware of your main store, but see your product listings or sponsored ads on Amazon.
+Using Amazon as an additional sales channel to sell your products on, gives you space on their infinite (virtual) shelves.
+The customer may be on Amazon, unaware of your main online shop, but see your product listings or sponsored ads on Amazon.

 Before attempting to sell on Amazon, you should research whether your products will do well on the website.
 Ask yourself these questions:

-- Competition: How many sellers are selling my products or similar substitutes?
+- How many sellers are selling my products or similar substitutes?

-- Fulfillment: Can I fulfill orders quickly and efficiently, potentially across the country or around the world?
+- Can I fulfill orders quickly and efficiently, potentially across the country or around the world?

-Once you’ve determined if your business can support selling on Amazon, the process includes creating a seller account, getting the account set up, and approval.
+Once you’ve determined if your commerce business can support selling on Amazon, the process includes creating a seller account, getting the account set up, and approval.
 It can take a few days to several weeks, based on your business details.
 Next, you need to create optimized listings based on best practices for Amazon itself and your segment.
-Finally, you can link to your ecommerce platform or operate your Amazon Seller account as its own store.
-If you are operating your account as its own store, you can use several features available from Amazon, such as its Brand Registry, Storefront Function, Fulfillment By Amazon (FBA), and Amazon PPC ads.
+Finally, you can link to your ecommerce platform such as Shopify or operate your Amazon Seller account as its own store.
+If you are operating your account as its own store with a strong brand, you can use several features available from Amazon, such as its Brand Registry, Storefront Function, Fulfillment By Amazon (FBA), and Amazon PPC ads.

 Using Amazon as an additional sales channel can be challenging.
 Still, if done correctly, it can help expand your buyer audience immensely.